3.6 Obligations of registration

 Societies with a turnover not exceeding £5.6m, or assets not exceeding £2.8m, can, if their rules permit it, and a resolution has been passed at their AGM, get exemption from a full professional audit, and instead submit an accountant’s report verifying the accounts.
 Unaudited accounts, verified by the board, can be submitted if the turnover does not exceed £90,000.
 If the society’s turnover and assets are below £5,000, and it has fewer than 500 members, then it can resolve to submit a lay audit, verified by someone who is not a director or officer of the society.

-All registered societies also have to pay an annual fee to the FCA, known as a periodic fee.
-This fee is on a sliding scale, currently ranging from £55 for organisations with total assets not exceeding £50,000, up to £425 for societies with total assets exceeding £1m.
+Societies also have to pay an annual fee to the FCA, known as a periodic fee.
+This fee is on a sliding scale; in 2016-17 it ranged from £60- for societies with total assets not exceeding £50,000, up to £460 for societies with total assets exceeding £1m.

 In Scotland, charitable community benefit societies must comply with the requirements of both the FCA and with the Scottish Charity Regulator’s monitoring arrangements, which includes the submission of annual accounts (see www.oscr.org.uk/charities/managing-yourcharity/annual-monitoring).
 The Scottish Charity Regulator operates a consent and notification regime which charitable community benefit societies should make themselves familiar with.
 This includes seeking consent to change their name or purposes. (see www.oscr.org.uk/charities/managing-your-charity/making-changes-to-your-charity)